 To: All Seaspan Shipyards employees

-- If you are concerned that you have or may have been exposed to COVID-19, please self-isolate and call 8-1-1.
-Medical resources are available to help through our Wellness department at firstname.lastname@example.org.
+- If you are concerned that you may have or have been exposed to COVID-19, please self-isolate and call 8-1-1.
+Medical resources are available through our Wellness department at email@example.com;